Hachibroku/VINventory/README.md

 * Ramon Gutierrez - Sales microservice

 ## Design
-CarCar was designed with React as it's front-end framework and Bootstrap as it's CSS library.
+Auto Manager is an automotive service and sales management platform that has been designed with React as it's front-end framework and Bootstrap as it's CSS library.
 This framework is instrumental in tying together the various microservices and providing a seamless user experience.
 By making asynchronous calls to each microservice, the front-end presents a unified and responsive interface to the users, effectively abstracting the complexity of the underlying system.

 ## Service microservice